Jinghan987/DSA4262-Project-2/README.md

 # DSA4262-Project-2
-*The following showcases 2 sets of instructions - 1 set of instruction showing how to train a model and use that model to predict the probabilities for test data, while the other set showing how to use a model (gradientboostingclassifier.sav) for prediction.* For my coursemates, please follow **I. For coursemates to follow along - prediction using model**
+*The following showcases 2 sets of instructions - 1 set of instruction showing how to train a model and use that model to predict the probabilities for test data, while the other set showing how to use a model (gradientboostingclassifier.sav) for prediction.* For my coursemates, please follow **I. Prediction using model**

-**I. For coursemates to follow along - prediction using model**
+**I. Prediction using model**
 <p>
 1. Start up an AWS ubuntu instance before proceeding to the next steps to install Jupyter Notebook.
 You can also follow the video demonstration if you are not sure how to install it on your own. <b>Before proceeding any further, please shut down your local Jupyter Notebook if it is using port 8889.</b>
 </p>